JoaoMonge/AA/README.md

 # AA

-# Machine Learning Study on no-feature classifiers for a smart cat parkign systems based on camera images
+# Machine Learning Study on no-feature classifiers for a smart car parking systems based on camera images

 # Folders
 ## /datasets has all the images collected

-## /tensor for traing tensorflow transfer learning models
+## /tensor for training tensorflow transfer learning models

 ## /opencv-haar(...) used for training haar and lbt classifers with opencv libraries